Coming up in June and beyond

 May 19 program: Headstone gets special treatment

 Join the Edinburg Historical Society on 7 p.m.
-Tuesday, May 19, at Sand Hill School on Tange Road when Darlene and Fred Lee offer a presentation on Isaac Thayer and other “hometown” patriots from the Revolutionary War whose final resting places are location in town cemeteries.
+Tuesday, May 19, at Sand Hill School on Tange Road when Darlene and Fred Lee offer a presentation on Isaac Thayer and other “hometown” patriots from the Revolutionary War whose final resting places are located in town cemeteries.

 “Headstones can reveal things about the person there interred,” Darlene Lee says.
 “It turns out, there is science to the type of engraving on the stone.
 The artwork can tell us about his belief in the hereafter.
 Poetry was frequently engraved on gravestones.”